 - Clean your material before applying tape

-- Apply evenly with a roller or squeegee to avoid bubbles
+- Apply evenly with a roller or squeegee to avoid bubbles.
+We recommend using a Felt-Tipped Squeegee.

 - Trim excess tape neatly with a sharp blade